openUC2/UC2-GIT/Readme.md

+### Light-sheet Workshop
+Have a look at the documentation of the workshop we did at the day of light [here](./WORKSHOP/LIGHTSHEET).

 ### Telescope
 We also provide a simple setup relying on not more than 2 lenses to build a telescope.
 The documentation can be found [here](./WORKSHOP/TELESCOPE).